 Kotlin is a statically-typed open-source programming language generating code that can run on the Java virtual machine.
 It was developed by JetBrains.
 Its name comes from the Kotlin Island which is situated near St. Petersburg, Russia.

-While the syntax of the language is not compatible with Java, which was commonly used to develop apps for Android platform, it can interoperate with Java code.
+While the syntax of the language is not compatible with Java, which was commonly used to develop apps for the Android platform, it can interoperate with Java code.
 In other words, code written in Kotlin works with Java as well as it does natively.

 Kotlin uses aggressive inference to determine the types of values and expressions if they were not clearly stated.
-It makes the language even more distinctive from Java which sometimes requires repetitious type specifications.
+It makes the language even more distinctive from Java, which sometimes requires repetitious type specifications.

-Despite being introduced back in 2011, it has grabbed the interest of the global community only after the announcement about being officially supported as a first-class Android development language.
+Despite being introduced back in 2011, it has grabbed the interest of the global community immediately after the announcement about being officially supported as a first-class Android development language.

 If you want to join the group of innovators, you should learn about the advantages and disadvantages of this technology before using it for your app.